ninetta12/LuaHangman/README.md

 # Installation
 Do the following terminal commands in the correct order.

-Make a clone of this repository inside your home directory
+Make a clone of this repository.
 ```
 git clone https://github.com/ninetta12/LuaHangman
 ```